This lesson is being piloted (Beta version)

 Hint: The only component that needs to be changed is Serializer - this should not require any changes to the other classes.

-Hint: The abc module documentation refers to metaclasses - don’t worry about these.
-A metaclass is a template for creating a class (classes are instances of a metaclass), just like a class is a template for creating objects (objects are instances of a class), but this isn’t necessary to understand if you’re just using them to create your own abstract base classes.
+Hint: The abc module documentation refers to metaclasses - do not worry about these.
+A metaclass is a template for creating a class (classes are instances of a metaclass), just like a class is a template for creating objects (objects are instances of a class), but this is not necessary to understand if you are just using them to create your own abstract base classes.

 Advanced Challenge: CSV Serialization